2011 New York Mets season: Regular season

 The team began the season with high-priced stars Johan Santana and Jason Bay on the disabled list.
 Santana never played for the Mets in 2011, while Bay returned on April 21.

-After seeing limited action in spring training following a 2010 knee injury, Carlos Beltrán started on opening day and played the full game.
+After seeing limited action in spring training following a 2010 knee injury, Carlos Beltrán started on Opening Day and played the full game.

 The initial five-man rotation consisted of, in order, Mike Pelfrey, Jon Niese, R. A. Dickey, Chris Young and Chris Capuano.

 The Mets started 2011 with a 3-1 record but, after losing consecutive doubleheaders on April 14 and 16, their record was 4-11, tying for third-worst in Mets history.
-Only the 1962 and 1964 New York Mets seasons were worse after 15 games.
+Only the 1962 and 1964 Mets were worse after 15 games.
 The seven-game losing streak was the longest since 2004 and the consecutive doubleheader losses were the first since 1982.
 However, the Mets went 7–5 to close out the month of April, with the return of Jason Bay and offensive power.

-The Mets began the month of May with a memorable 2–1, 14 inning win over rival Philadelphia Phillies in Philadelphia on May 1.
+The Mets began the month of May with a memorable 2–1, 14-inning win over the division rival Philadelphia Phillies at Citizens Bank Park on May 1.
 The Mets' Daniel Murphy was batting as a pinch-hitter against Phillies' reliever Ryan Madson when the fans started chanting "U-S-A!" in response to the news that Osama bin Laden, the mastermind of the September 11 attacks, had been killed by US Special Forces in Abbottabad, Pakistan.
 After the Mets won the game, Terry Collins said that catcher Ronny Paulino's game-winning RBI double in his Mets debut delivered "a good win for us, and obviously a huge win for America tonight."
-This win also conjured up parallels to their 3–2 win over rival Atlanta Braves on September 21, 2001 in the first major professional sporting event held in New York City since the attacks.
-Appropriately, the Mets hosted a Sunday night game on ESPN on September 11 to mark the tenth anniversary of the attacks.
+This win also conjured up parallels to their 3–2 win over the Atlanta Braves on September 21, 2001 in the first major professional sporting event held in New York City since the attacks.
+Appropriately, the Mets also hosted a Sunday night game on ESPN on September 11 to mark the 10th anniversary of the attacks.